WP File Download: Files and Categories

 When you choose or edit a file, you can use the Multi category field in the right panel to add it to multiple categories.
 Use this option to better organize files that can belong to multiple categories.

-File search engine on dashboard
+File search engine on admin dashboard

-You can navigate quickly to a specific file or a bunch of files by using Search tool at the header.
+You can navigate quickly to a specific file or a bunch of files by using the Search tool at the header.
 The details options will be dropped down after clicking on the icon.

 There are several options you can set to filter while searching: